cerebral-legacy/cerebral-model-baobab/README.md

 # cerebral-baobab
 Baobab Model layer for Cerebral

-## WARNING!
-This package uses the DEV (2.0.0-rc1) version of Baboab V2, which will soon be released.

 ## The Cerebral Webpage is now launched
 You can access the webpage at [http://christianalfoni.com/cerebral/](http://christianalfoni.com/cerebral/)